Elaine McKenzie, Adv.Dip., MA, UKCP reg'd.

-I wonder what areas of your life continue to feel hopeless and unmanageable at present?“ How to really communicate, can we dare to verbalise our innermost fears and anxieties?.
-Society has moved quite a way but not far enough, especially for our boys and men of all ages, let's take a risk, mention death, suicide, let's try and give air time to those unspeakable thoughts, it is possible that they will lose some of their power, it has been my experience!
-Would you like something to change but cannot see the "how", Let's Talk!.
+Society has moved quite a way but not far enough, especially for our boys and men of all ages, let's take a risk, mention life and death and the difficulties in just living, let's try and give air time to those unspeakable thoughts, those even of non-living, it is possible that they will lose some of their power, it has been my experience, just like a pressure cooker the steam builds up release brings relief!
+Would you like something to change but cannot see the "how"?, Let's Talk, I'm here not going anywhere!.

 This approach may sound selfish running contrary to a society that conditions individuals to put everyone else’s needs first with the belief that “if they are all OK, then I will be OK?”
 I wonder how often this belief bears fruit, are others needs endless?
 I would like to offer the thought that “living in a world of one” is a selfish perspective but “self first” in order to be available to self and others can be a more relationally enhancing position to adopt?